 To qualify for honors in art history, you must have, at the end of the senior year, a GPA of at least 3.5 in art history and an overall GPA of at least 3.0.
 You also must submit an independent project that the art history faculty judge to be outstanding.
 The project must be nominated by a member of the art history faculty and must go beyond the work required in our regular art history classes.
 Types of projects that could qualify include (but are not limited to) senior theses and independent study or internship projects; they may be written, electronic (such as a website design), or in the form of an exhibition.

-Nomination for Honors: faculty members (normally those advising the projects) will officially nominate projects for Honors by May 7 (or December 1, for January graduates), at which time the entire Art History faculty will evaluate the work.
+Nomination for Honors: Faculty members (normally those advising the projects) will officially nominate projects for Honors during the first week of May (or during the first week of December for January graduates), at which time the entire Art History faculty will evaluate the work.
 Students will provide the materials to be assessed; these will be made available to all Art History faculty.
 Please note: if you wish your project to be eligible for nomination for the Annual Art History prize or for other, all-College prizes (e.g., the Palamountain Award, Periclean, Women's Studies, IA), you will likely need to have it in completed or almost final form by about April 1.

 HONORS PROJECT PROPOSAL